gammapy/gammapy/docs/howto.rst

 `~gammapy.data.Observations` it is then possible to perform the usual data reduction which will produce datasets in the correct time range.
-The light curve extraction can then be performed as usual with the `~gammapy.time.LightCurveEstimator`.
+The light curve extraction can then be performed as usual with the `~gammapy.estimators.LightCurveEstimator`.
 This is demonstrated in the `Light curve - Flare <tutorials/light_curve_flare.html>`__ tutorial.

 Compute source significance